 Welcome!
 This website contains the columns that I’ve been writing since July 2002 for the newsletter of the Thames Valley Group of Advanced Motorists.
 When I started, I had only a handful of topics in mind.
-I never guessed that more than 14 years later I would still be writing on the oddities of motoring (though other topics do creep in!) as seen through a physicist’s eye.
+I never guessed that 15 years later I would still be writing on the oddities of motoring (though other topics do creep in!) as seen through a physicist’s eye.

 The columns are of course personal opinion and don’t represent the views of either the Thames Valley Group or the IAM.
 I am happy for them to be reprinted in other newsletters and elsewhere, over my name and under the heading A Physicist Writes..., together with a mention of the Thames Valley Group and the original date of the column (so as to explain any reference to past events).

 I have added a page that ought to be of interest to any air traveller.
 It contains vital advice (transcribed from a TV programme) on how to increase your chances of survival in the extremely unlikely event that you find yourself in an aircraft that has to make a crash-landing.
 Unless you ‘don’t want to know’, click here to read it.

 If you are not an advanced driver yourself, take a look at the Information page (click here).
 Let me know if you would like me to email you when I add more columns, every two or three months.
 And do please pass on the address of this site (www.petersoul.co.uk) to anyone you think might enjoy it or benefit from it.

 Click on a year or month link below, or word-search the columns if you prefer.

 2017: average-speed cameras, cyclists & pedestrians, the risk of an accident...